- Posted on: 05 Jun, 2024

 Q. What are the benefits of air conditioning?

 Efficient cool air in summer!
-Warm dehumidified air in winter easily demists steamed up windows!
+Warm dehumidified air in winter easily demists steamed-up windows!
 Filters pollutants / airborne particles including pollen helping allergy sufferers!
-Pleasant and odour free vehicle atmosphere at all times.
+Pleasant and odour-free vehicle atmosphere at all times.

 Q. What causes the smell in my A/C system?

 The origin of the smell is caused by fungus, bacteria and other microbes growing inside the evaporator core.
 The moisture-laden environment is very conducive to the growth of these organisms.
-As automakers downsize components to save space and weight, this problem has been increased.
+As automakers downsize components to save space and weight, this problem has increased.
 Because the automakers made the evaporator smaller, they added more fins and packed them closer together to increase the efficiency of the evaporator.
 While this has made the evaporator more efficient, it has also made it more prone to trap moisture that contributes to the growth of these organisms.
 We offer a full odour removal service using the latest research, tools and equipment.
 Contact us to find out more.

 Q. Does A/C use more fuel?

 The answer to this is ‘yes’ it does, but not by much.
 But then think of the alternatives.
 You could have the windows open but that would increase wind resistance which can add up to 10% to your fuel consumption, especially at speed.
 And don’t forget the extra noise and pollution through that open window.
-Also, it’s worth pointing out that you should run your air conditioning at least once a week, especially in winter as the seals can seize up through non use potentially costing you more in future in new parts and repair!!!
+Also, it’s worth pointing out that you should run your air conditioning at least once a week, especially in winter as the seals can seize up through non-use potentially costing you more in future in new parts and repair!!!

 Q. Why does my car need an air conditioning recharge?